 What is Skin?

-There is a barrier that separates you from your environment – your skin.
+Your skin is a barrier that separates you from your environment.

 Dark skin is defined as skin that contains high amounts of melanin pigments.